Accreditations

 S7 - Concept and object development/Final project

-In the initial phase of the semester, which includes manual drawing, drawings started in class and improved or completed outside of class will be evaluated, with a weight of 1/4 of the grade.
+In the initial phase, which includes manual drawing, students' in-class drawings and field drawings initiated in class and improved or completed outside of class will be assessed, accounting for 25% of the final grade.

-There is a test that consists on a 3D modelling exercise in Rhinoceros, worth 1/4 of the grade.
+There will be a test involving a 3D modeling exercise in Rhinoceros, which will also contribute 25% to the final grade.

 Authors: